a-lucic/fact-ai-course/FullGradients/README.md

 unpack the models in the saved-models folder [models](https://we.tl/t-1n8BFJlouY)

 Please note that once these links have expired the data cannot be fetched anymore!
-Please reach out to laurencebont@gmail.com if you want to gain acces to the data.

 ### How to run?